Eirikfin/IDG2671Group1/README.md

 Will the product interact with other products/technologies in some way?

-How do you stay user-focused?
+How do you stay task-focused?

 What role does AI have in all of this?
 Does it even have one?